Zhouyiy/17645GroupProjectTeamA/movieRecommend/model/rate-prediction/report_alternative_scenario.md

 ![feature_num_training_time](./images/feature_training.png)

 We can see that it takes more time for random forest to train over large dataset compared to linear regression.
-And the difference gets bigger and bigger when we have larger and larger dataset.
+And the difference gets bigger and bigger when we have larger and larger dataset, as would happen for a typical user's history.

 #### Inference Time